Zachary-Kramer/CS499-Bioinformatics/README.md

 A command-line interface that takes in a FASTA file and a sequence, then finds the best matching substrings of each sequence in the FASTA file using fuzzy-matching.

+### Why?

+Fuzzy matching is the process of finding and matching an approximate pattern across strings.
+The concept started back in 1920, with the many-valued logic proposed by Jan Łukasiewicz, and then followed the evolution of translation memory tools leading up to the 90's.

+Now, fuzzy matching is used in all sorts of applications, including computer assisted translation (CAT) and spell checking.
+In bioinformatics, fuzzy matching is used for approximate string matching on large DNA sequences.
+This is what our FMWS tool is meant to facilitate.

 ### Set-up instructions